 Assumption Value as at 1 January 2022 Value as at 1 January 2023 & 1 January 2024 Discount rate A yield curve approach has been adopted for future asset returns.
 The prudent discount rate for the 2022 valuation was set as equal to 2.3% pa in excess of the Bank of England implied nominal gilt spot yield curve.
 For calculation dates from 30 September 2022, the margin above the gilt curve is set equal to 1.5% pa.
-Bank of England Nominal Yield Curve plus 2.3% pa 1.5% pa Retail Prices Index (RPI) inflation A yield curve approach has been adopted for the future inflation assumptions.
+Bank of England Nominal Yield Curve plus 2.3% pa Bank of England Nominal Yield Curve plus 1.5% pa Retail Prices Index (RPI) inflation A yield curve approach has been adopted for the future inflation assumptions.
 The assumed rate of Retail Prices Index (RPI) inflation is in line with the Bank of England implied inflation yield curve.
-Bank of England Implied Inflation Yield Curve Pension increases in payment The assumed pension increase rate for benefits linked to RPI inflation, but subject to an annual minimum, is set consistently with the relevant inflation assumption and calculated by reference to a probability distribution derived from historical inflation.
-Mortality The S3PMA/S3PFA Very Light tables with future improvements in line with CMI 2021 model with a long-term rate of improvement of 1.5% pa.
+Bank of England Implied Inflation Yield Curve Pension increases in payment The assumed pension increase rate for benefits linke minimum, is set consistently with the relevant inflati a probability distribution derived from historical infla- on assumption and ca • Mortality The S3PMA/S3PFA Very Light tables with future improvements in line with CMI 2021 model with a long-term rate of improvement of 1.5% pa.
 Partner/Spouse 85% of males and 75% of females are assumed to be married at retirement or earlier death, with husbands three years older than their wives.
-Cash commutation allowance Members are assumed to commute pension to provide 50% of the maximum tax-free cash.
+Cash commutation allowance Members are assumed to commute pension to prov ide 50% of the maxim um tax-free cash.